BKSalman/ytdlp-gui/README.md

 # Contribution
 All contribution forms are welcomed, whether it's Pull requests, Issues (bug reports/enhancement requests)

-However, I might not be quick to reply to them, or implement the requested stuff, since I'm focusing on other things
+However, I might not be quick to reply to them, or implement the requested stuff

 But I will do my best 👍